Earthquakes on May 7, 2026

 6.4 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 13 km N of Dillon, Montana came in on May 7, 2026 at 20:45 UTC.
+The USGS recorded this magnitude 2.0 earthquake 13 km N of Dillon, Montana at 20:45 UTC on May 7, 2026.
 This was a shallow crustal earthquake, focused at 6.4 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 45.340°, -112.612°.
+Coordinates: 45.340°, -112.612°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07